bartlomiejcerek/messenger_analyser/README.md

 # Messenger Analyser

 ## Introducation
-Simple tools for analysing messenger conversations and simple classification.
+Simple tools for analysing messenger conversations and performing simple classifications.

 History of all messenger conversations can be downloaded as .jason files like described in this tutorial: https://www.zapptales.com/en/download-facebook-messenger-chat-history-how-to/